-This is generally a non-technical document and should describe big ideas more than the technical details of how it will be done.
-We will discuss your project proposal with you if we have questions about feasibility: in particular, we're interested in gauging the level of difficulty of the project, the estimated workload, design choices, and potential pitfalls.
+This is a mostly non-technical document and should describe big ideas more than the technical details of how it will be done.
+I will discuss your project proposal with you if I have questions about feasibility: in particular, I'm interested in gauging the level of difficulty of the project, the estimated workload, design choices, and potential pitfalls.
 Note: although you will be able to tweak your project idea after your proposal has been submitted, the gist of it should stay the same.
 Make sure that you're happy with your idea since you'll be spending a good bit of time with it.